What does a computer matching program do?

 Do some students receive matches to more than one DI?

-No. Students are given only one match, the highest priority choice on their list for which a program match occurs.
+No. Students are given only one match that is, the highest priority choice on their list for which a program match occurs.

 Can a program require acceptance into a graduate program in conjunction with the DI and still participate in computer matching?